 - Is there more going on that meets the eye?

-- Does this person’s past experiences influence they way they respond to certain circumstances or communication style?
+- Do this person’s past experiences influence they way they respond to certain circumstances or communication style?

 - Do I know about any events that may have caused this person to react this way in or out of the work place?